Herb Roasted Turkey

 Brining your Butter Turkey

-To brine, we combine vegetable broth, sea salt (NOT kosher or table salt or it will be WAY too salty), brown sugar, garlic, rosemary, sage, paprika, thyme, peppercorns, bay leaves and peels from 2 oranges in a large stock pot and bring to boil in order to dissolve the salt and sugar.
+1. Combine Ingredients: Combine the vegetable broth, sea salt (NOT kosher or table salt or it will be WAY too salty), brown sugar, garlic, rosemary, sage, paprika, thyme, peppercorns, bay leaves and peels from 2 oranges in a large stock pot and bring to boil in order to dissolve the salt and sugar.
 Next, remove from heat, stir in apple juice and cover and let brine cool to room temperature.
 You can place in the refrigerator to speed up the process.

-Next, we prepare our turkey by removing the neck, giblets and tailpiece then rinse the turkey and pat dry.
+2. Prepare Turkey: Remove the neck, giblets and tailpiece then rinse the turkey and pat dry.
 You are going to want to do this is the sink, as quite a bite of juices will be released when you open the turkey bag.

-Next, place your turkey in a large brining bag.
+3. Add Turkey to Bag: Next, place your turkey in a large brining bag.
 There are actual Brining Bags that I have seen at Bed, Bath and Beyond, but I used I use Reynolds Oven Bags, Turkey Size, for meats/poultry 8-24 lbs.
 These bags are typically located in the grocery aisles near the cooking utensils/disposable foil pans.

-I highly recommend double bagging your turkey in case the bag punctures and leaks โ as happened to me before – fortunately, my turkey was on a large baking tray โ phewy.
-Once your turkey is in the bag, pour the cooled brine over the turkey then stir in ice water.
+4. Add Brine: Once your turkey is in the bag, pour the cooled brine over the turkey then stir in ice water.
 Make sure the brine fills the cavity of the turkey and covers the turkey by squeezing out any excess air in the bag.
 If your brine needs more liquid, top it off with equal amounts vegetable broth and apple juice.

-The turkey gets brined in the refrigerator/cooler for 16-24 hours.
-The general rule of thumb is 1 hour per pound.
-When ready to remove turkey from brine, place it in the sink and cut the bag.
-Now, thoroughly rinse the turkey, including the cavity, with cool water for at least 5 minutes to get rid of excess salt.
-Next, place your turkey on a roasting rack set in a roasting pan and thoroughly pat dry with paper towels.
+7. Dry Turkey: Next, place your turkey on a roasting rack set in a roasting pan and thoroughly pat dry with paper towels.
 Place turkey in the refrigerator for at least 30 minutes, however, I highly recommend leaving it in the refrigerator overnight in order for the skin to dry out which means crispier skin during roasting.

 How to Butter a Turkey

-To make our herb butter, simply whisk together softened butter, olive oil (to prevent the butter from burning), a splash of Dijon and soy sauce, and plenty of seasonings: garlic powder, dried rosemary, dried parsley, dried thyme leaves, onion powder, paprika, pepper, ground cumin.
+1. Combine Butter Ingredients: To make our herb butter, simply whisk together softened butter, olive oil (to prevent the butter from burning), a splash of Dijon and soy sauce, and plenty of seasonings: garlic powder, dried rosemary, dried parsley, dried thyme leaves, onion powder, paprika, pepper, ground cumin.
 The butter is multi-dimensional, flavorful and balanced.

-If you have never used herb butter under the skin of a turkey before, donโt be intimidated, it is quite easy once you just go for it.
-The easiest method I have found is to come at the turkey from 4 different areas โ from each breast from both the top and from the bottom.
+2. Loosen the Skin: If you have never used herb butter under the skin of a turkey before, donโ€™t be intimidated, it is quite easy once you just go for it.
+The easiest method I have found is to come at the turkey from 4 different areas โ€“ from each breast from both the top and from the bottom.

 First, gently loosen the skin on the breasts starting at the large cavity end by gently running your fingers between the skin and the meat, taking care not to tear the skin.
 Loosen the skin about halfway back then rotate the bird and repeat from the neck end until all the breast skin is loosened.

-Place 2 tablespoons of the softened butter under the skin of each breast and gently press on the skin to spread the butter evenly over half of each breast.
+3. Add Butter Under the Skin: Place 2 tablespoons of the softened butter under the skin of each breast and gently press on the skin to spread the butter evenly over half of each breast.
 Rotate bird and repeat using 2 tablespoons per breast again so the entire breast is covered in butter.

-Spread half of the remaining butter over the turkey including drumsticks and wings.
+4. Spread Butter Over the Skin: Spread half of the remaining butter over the turkey including drumsticks and wings.
 Flip turkey over so it is BREAST SIDE DOWN and spread the remaining butter over the turkey.
 Hello flaaaaaaaavor!

 this photo is breast side up before I flipped it to breast side down